 This is especially true for Recruiting and Retention Officers, who need to work seamlessly with Public Affairs Officers, Cadet Program Officers, Personnel Officers, and others across the enterprise.

-In order to provide this seamless cooperation, up-to-date and accurate information about our community partners (and prospective community partners) what their capabilities and priorities are, and how CAP and these other groups can provide mutually beneficial support to each other.
+In order to provide this seamless cooperation, up-to-date and accurate information about our community partners (and prospective community partners), what their capabilities and priorities are, and how CAP and these other groups can provide mutually beneficial support to each other.

 Prospecting documents like these worksheets are living documents, and should be updated after nearly every interaction between CAP and the outside organization.
 They should reflect the current status of the organization, and be of use for building current and future plans for conducting recruiting operations and holding recruiting events.
 They should be shared within CAP and only with those personnel who will be interfacing with the organization or planning such events.
 We should keep these worksheets professional, to-the-point, and safeguarded from unplanned use.
 Because these worksheets hold sensitive information, including personally identifiable information (PII), we must be diligent about how they are handled.